RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       Render Target Area

-      The DLWE interactions can only happen within the space around the player covered by the render target which the interactions draw to.
-The scale of that area can be adjusted on UDW with the Render Target Area settings in the DLWE category.
+      The snow/dust trail interactions can only happen within the space around the player covered by the render target which the trails draw to.
+The scale of that area can be adjusted on UDW with the setting "Snow/ Dust Interaction Render Target Area".

       The render target will dynamically recenter itself as your player pawn moves through the level.
 If you want this recentering to be based on a different location, you can do that.
 In UDW's Basic Controls, in the advanced dropdown, the setting is Control Point Location Source.
 This also affects how weather is changed by Weather Override Volumes.
 By default the player pawn location is used, and should be a good fit for most projects.
 But you can change this to use the player camera location, or to control it manually using a vector variable.

+      Nanite Tessellation

+      DLWE has support for using nanite tessellation for the snow/dust depth.
+Note, this is specific to the Dynamic Landscape Weather Effects V2 function.
+If you're modifying a material that used the old DLWE function, you'll need to replace it with the V2 version to work with nanite tessellation.

+      Make sure your project has nanite tessellation enabled.
+Then, you'll then need to enable it on your material.
+Check "Enable Tessellation".
+Under Displacement, set the Magnitude to 1, and the Center to 0.

+      On the DLWE node, plug a static bool of true into "For Nanite Tessellation" and plug the Displacement output into your material result for displacement.

+      You can input displacement for the surface underneath the effect coverage.
+If you had an existing displacement setup using different Magnitude and Center values, you'll need to adjust your Displacement value before plugging it into the DLWE node.
+This is very simple to do, just subtract the previous Center value, and multiply by the previous Magnitude value.

       Blocking Interaction Effects with Physical Materials